MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/authentication/federated-user-fails-signing-in.md

 This issue may occur if one of the following conditions is true:

 - A user's UPN was updated, and old sign-in information was cached on the Active Directory Federation Services (AD FS) server.
 When the SAM account of the user is changed, the cached sign-in information may cause problems the next time that the user tries to access services.
-- The claims that are set up in the relying party trust with Azure Active Directory (Azure AD) return unexpected data.
+- The claims that are set up in the relying party trust with Microsoft Entra ID return unexpected data.
 This behavior may occur when the claims that are associated with the relying party trust are manually edited or removed.

 ## Solution